thebrandonlucas/blog/src/routes/quotes/+page.md

 ---

+_May 7, 2024_

+> Gratitude is not only the greatest of virtues, but the parent of all the others.

+- Cicero

+---

 _May 3, 2024_

 > The object of life is not to be on the side of the majority, but to escape finding oneself in the ranks of the insane.

 - Marcus Aurelius, _Meditations_

+---

 _Apr 29, 2024_